ebi-uniprot/protvar-fe/public/help.md

 - [Conservation_score](#conservation-score)

 <a name="predicted-pockets"></a>**AF - Predicted_pockets:** This shows the residues which are predicted to form a pocket in the AlphaFold modeled protein.
 <a name="predicted-interactions"></a>**AG - Predicted_interactions:**  Interface residues are predicted from folding proteins which are considered to interact simultaneously using the Alphafold2 algorithm.
-The interfaces are then scored for comfidence
+The interfaces are then scored for confidence.
-<a name="foldx-prediction"></a>**AH - Foldx_prediction:** The predicted Gibbs free energy change of the protein when the variant is introduced as calculated using the FoldX algorithm: https://foldxsuite.crg.eu/
+<a name="foldx-prediction"></a>**AH - Foldx_prediction:** The predicted Gibbs free energy change of the protein when the variant is introduced as calculated using the FoldX algorithm: [foldX website](https://foldxsuite.crg.eu/)
-<a name="conservation-score"></a>**AI - Conservation_score:**  Is a score from 0-1 where 0 is not at all conerved and 1 is totally conserved in multiple sequence alignments.
+<a name="conservation-score"></a>**AI - Conservation_score:**  Is a score from 0-1 where 0 is not at all conserved and 1 is totally conserved in pre-calculated multiple sequence alignments.

 ###### <a name="population-observations-columns"></a>Population Observations Columns